 Here are 5 reasons why rejection in dating isn’t personal:

-The thing is, I’m not going to tell someone who fears dating after divorce that it’s going to easy, and fun all the time.
-Dating is like a rollercoaster, with ups that are filled with hope and happiness and warmth and laughter and excitement and heart stopping moments, and times things go rapidly downhill, with disappointment, anger, frustration and hopelessness that only losers are out there in the dating pool.
+The thing is, I’m not going to tell someone who has a fear of dating after divorce that it’s going to easy, and fun all the time.
+Dating is like a roller coaster, with ups that are filled with hope and happiness and warmth and laughter and excitement and heart stopping moments, and times things go rapidly downhill, with disappointment, anger, frustration and hopelessness that only losers are out there in the dating pool.